yuvikaKathaith/Soliloquy/README.md

 ## 🔒 Authentication

 Soliloquy uses Clerk for authentication.
 Users can:
-- Sign-in / Sign-up with email and password
+- Sign-in / Sign-up with username, email and password
 - Sign-in / Sign-up with Google
 - Edit credentials